Blaiski/Grappl/README.md

 ## Your Privacy Is Our Priority
 Rest assured, Grappl does not store any personal information or project data.
 All processing occurs within your own environment, and data is fetched live from authenticated board services without caching.
 We prioritize your privacy and data security.

+## Telemetry
+Grappl uses VS Code's official and approved Telemetry Module, along with Azure's Application Insights.
+This ensures that your privacy is strictly respected, that only minimal application usage data is sent, and that it is done completely anonymously.
+We use approved telemtry module to help us improve Grappl and keep rolling out relevant features.
+If you wish, you may change your telemetry level (`telemetry.telemetryLevel`) in user settings.

 ---